Trobin645/Robot-arm-/README.md

 Run calibration code
 Follow these instructions:
-To use this code, connect the servo to the PCA9685 board, note the channel number, update the code, upload it, then check the MAX PWM values and MIN PWM values to see whether you are at the MAX or MIN values.
+To use this code, connect the servo to the PCA9685 board, note the channel number, update the code, upload it,open serial monitor, then check the MAX PWM values and MIN PWM values to see whether you are at the MAX or MIN values.
 The servo won't move when using "+" or "-".

 Example:
 int servoChannel = 1;   // Change for each servo
 int pwmValue = 325;     // Start near center